U Names for Babies Are the Most Unique

 I know.
 There aren’t many people searching for a U name.
+It's the rarest first intial!
 But wait — before you skip from the T’s of Thea and Theo to the V’s of Violet and Viggo, pause for a moment and consider these unique U-name possibilities, from the storied Ulysses to the virtuous Unity.
-There’s something for everyone here, whether you’re seeking a word name, or a biblical, ancient, color or an international option.
+There’s something for everyone here, whether you’re seeking a word name, or a biblical, ancient, color, or an international option.

 Unique Girl Names Starting with U

 This evocative, almost-one-person name is imbued with the image of the glamorous Uma Thurman, who was given this Sanskrit appellation of a Hindu goddess by her father, a professor of Eastern religion.
 In Hebrew, Uma means “the nation,” and is sometimes used for girls born on Israeli Independence Day.
-Close cousins include UNA, an ancient Irish name, and the medieval German Uta, tied to legendary acting teacher Uta Hagen.
+Close cousins include Una, an ancient Irish name, and the medieval German Uta, tied to legendary acting teacher Uta Hagen and photograph Uta Barth.

 A new color-spectrum possibility, that of a dark, deep, rich brown hue called Burnt Umber in the Crayola box.
 With Amber a reviving semi-classic gem and Ember newly popular at Number 187, why not consider the distinctive Umber, wearable for both girls and boys.

-Kids may still be associating Ursula with the campy, corpulent octopus sea-witch in Disney’s 1989 The Little Mermaid, but she has many other more legit references, including a 4th century saint, two Shakespearean characters, Ursula Brangwen, heroine of D.H.
+Kids may still be associating Ursula with the campy, corpulent octopus sea-witch in Disney’s 1989 The Little Mermaid, but she has many other more legit references, including a 4th-century saint, two Shakespearean characters, Ursula Brangwen, heroine of D.H.
 Lawrence’s The Rainbow, and novelist Le Guin.
 Ursula was a Top 500 name in the 1960s and 70s, and British Influencer Plum Sykes choosing it for her daughter put it back on trend alert.

 Unique Boy Names Starting with U